Do you provide physiotherapy to customers injured in a car crash? Here are a few things you need to know.

 |Travel time***||Actual travel time for treatment purposes is payable at $42.50 per hour, billed to the minute, up to a maximum of 60 minutes total per treatment session.
 Travel time must be cost shared so that travel time to a location where multiple customers, ICBC or otherwise, are treated, the cost is shared across those clients/claims in an equal manner.|

-These fees apply to all treatments administered on or after April 1, 2019, regardless of the date of the accident causing the injury
+These fees apply to all treatments administered on or after April 1, 2020, regardless of the date of the accident causing the injury.

 *The initial visit fee includes the assessment and treatment provided that day.
 A standard visit is not to be charged for the date the initial visit took place.

-ICBC customers who choose to visit a health care provider that charges a higher rate than what ICBC funds under accident benefits (indicated above), will not be able to recover the user fees from ICBC for claims with a date of loss on or after April 1, 2019.
-This will mean that the patient is responsible for paying the user fee portion, which they may submit to their private health insurer for consideration of coverage.
+ICBC customers who choose to visit a health care provider that charges a higher rate than what ICBC funds will not be able to recover the user fees from ICBC for claims with an accident date on or after April 1, 2019.
+The patient is responsible for paying the user fee portion, which they may submit to their private health insurer for consideration of coverage.

 In the case of a no-show, the clinic's no-show and cancellation policies should apply.
 ICBC will not pay for no-show appointments.